bravin-onwonga/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 4-listmorefiles list all files in the dir including the hidden ones.

 The file 5-listfilesdigitonly displays current directory contents in long format, with user and group IDs displayed numerically and hidden files.

+The file 6-firstdirectory make a directory , my_first_directory, in the tmp directory